November 29, 2021

 Ankush Sharma, Co-Founder of DatatoBiz

-The addition of “big” to data as a service does not mean that there simply is more data, but rather that the whole data analytics package is available as a service.
-The providers of BDaaS are offering data and the analytical tools used for handling the data and extracting insights.
+The addition of “big” to Data as a Service does not mean that there simply is more data, but rather that the whole data analytics package is available as a service.
+The providers of BDaaS are offering data access and the analytical tools used for analyzing data and extracting insights.

-In conclusion, on-demand services enabled by the cloud provide great alternative solutions for businesses that don’t have the capacity to store large volumes of data on their own servers.
-Even with such capacities in place, it’s often cheaper and easier to get the data on demand.
-And even though there are some challenges that come along with implementing data as a service, they are far from unmanageable.
+In conclusion, on-demand services enabled by the cloud provide great alternative solutions for businesses that don’t have the capacity for data storage on their own servers.
+Even with such capacities in place, it’s often cheaper and easier to get the data assets on demand.
+And even though there are some challenges that come along with implementing Data as a Service, they are far from unmanageable.